YSCHGroup/JBrix/README.md

 ```
 To import **JBrix** to your website!

-### • Import individual parts from CDN
+### â€¢ Import individual parts from CDN

 Add this tag for example:
 ```
 <script src="https://rawgit.com/YSCHGroup/JBrix/master/functions/jb-clearURL.js" debug="true"></script>
 ```